MileHacker Logo

 Visitor Experience

-Cuenca'the main sights draw visitors from around the globe, presenting an ancient urban journey with good access to stunning natural landscapes.
+Cuenca'the main sights draw visitors from around the globe, presenting an ancient urban journey with convenient access to beautiful natural vistas.

 • Old town exploration features narrow alleys and hidden corners.